Murat Salihov

-Murat Salihov (Мурат Салыков; 1905 - 5 November 1938) was a chairman of the Council of People's Commissars of the Kyrgyz SSR.
+Murat Salihov (Мурат Салыков; 1905 – 5 November 1938) was a chairman of the Council of People's Commissars of the Kyrgyz SSR.

 Biography

-Born in 1905 in the village of Ravat, Osh district (now - in the Marhamat District of the Andijan Region) in the family of a poor peasant.
-In 1916-1918 he was a shepherd at the bai in the Sülüktü region.
+Salihov was born in 1905 in the village of Ravat, Osh district (now in Marhamat District of the Andijan Region) in a poor peasant family.
+In 1916–1918, he worked as a shepherd at the bai in the Sülüktü region.
 In 1919, he joined the YCL.
-In 1919-1922 he studied at the Kokand Pedagogical College, but did not finish the course.
+In 1919–1922, he studied at the Kokand Pedagogical College, but did not finish the course.
 He graduated from the Kyrgyz Pedagogical College, according to other sources - from 1921 to 1925 he studied at the Pedagogical Institute of Education in Tashkent.

-In 1925–1927, the head of the Osh district department of public education.
+In 1925–1927, Salihov served as the head of the Osh district department of public education.
 Since 1927, a member of the CPSU (b), head of the Agitation and Propaganda Department of the Osh Canton Committee of the CPSU (b), a member of the presidium of the district executive committee and the bureau of the district committee of the party.
 In 1931, the chairman of the Özgön district executive committee, later in the same year the chairman of the Osh district executive committee.
 In 1931–1933, 1934 he studied at the Tashkent Institute of Marxism–Leninism, completed 2 courses.

 For some time he worked as chairman of the executive committee of the Osh District Council, 1st Secretary of the District Committee of the All-Union Communist Party of Bolsheviks (Kirghiz ASSR) and Deputy People's Commissar of Education of the Kirghiz ASSR, but the terms of service in these positions are not precisely defined.